Step into our

 Our 150 acre farm currently produces over 25 varieties of apples, 2 varietals of grapes (Pinot Blanc and Gewurztraminer) along with peaches, pears, berries and other small fruits.

-Our Wine Barn is open seasonally, Memorial Day weekend through early November.
 Don’t let the renovated exterior fool you–this building is one of the oldest on the property!
-The building construction and bar top are both old American Chestnut, a wood native to this area but now unavailable, as it was stripped from the landscape many years ago from over-harvest.
+The building construction is old American Chestnut, a wood native to this area but now unavailable, as it was stripped from the landscape many years ago from over-harvest.
 Built in the 1850’s as a tool shed, this lovely antique building also housed our cider press from the 1950’s through the mid 1990’s.
+We now serve our flights and glasses here, with loads of outdoor seating available to take in the view.

 Glass of Wine/